pabloinsente/pabloinsente.github.io/_posts/2020-06-12-intro-jupyter-ide.md

 mathjax: true
 ---

 **Note: I working on a series of video-tutorials as companion for this tutorial.
-Currently videos I and II are done and embeeded in this document.
+Currently videos I and II are done and embedded in this document.
 The rest will be available soon**

 ## IDEs: Integrated Development Environments